-Fort Lewis College Counseling Center offers a clinical training program for Master’s Level counselors, social workers, and psychologists.
-Each year, the Counseling Center serves approximately 20% of the Fort Lewis College population, a need we can meet thanks to the effort and hard work of our clinical training program interns.
+Each year, the Counseling Center serves approximately 20% of the Fort Lewis College population.
+We can meet this need thanks to the effort and hard work of our clinical training program interns.

 This 2-year program is based on a practitioner-mentorship-developmental training model.
-This program aims to prepare interns for work in outpatient counseling centers that require the mature, experienced, and self-aware application of various skills to enhance the lives of the people they contact.
+It aims to prepare interns for work in outpatient counseling centers that require the mature, experienced, and self-aware application of various skills.
 Our model incorporates knowledge & skills, multicultural awareness, and intra/inter-personal understanding and growth.

-The internship is considered the intern’s opportunity to practice what s/he is learning in the academic setting; thus, training is conducted primarily through the provision of clinical services with ongoing supervision & evaluation and is dependent on the intern’s developmental phase of learning.
+The internship is an opportunity to practice their learning in the academic setting.
+Thus, training is conducted primarily through the provision of clinical services with ongoing supervision & evaluation and is dependent on the intern’s developmental phase of learning.

 Please email your cover letter, résumé, and list of 3 references as one document to: